simonghales/react-three-game-engine/README.md

 ```

 When `useSyncWithMainComponent` is mounted / unmounted, the `<Player/>`
-component will mount / unmount
+component will mount / unmount.

+Note: currently this only supports sync'ing from logic -> main, but I will add in the
+reverse soon.

 ### Communication